 I served this for dinner over a bed of arugula, which sounds ridiculously fancy, but I happened to have some in the fridge, so there you have it.
 You could also serve it over spinach, or with a nice green salad and a side of mashed or roasted potatoes.
 Or any green side dish: broccoli, green beans, asparagus, etc.

-- 4 (4-ounce) fresh or frozen salmon filets
+- 4 (4-oz) filets salmon filets, fresh or frozen

 - salt and pepper